compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 `postlog_id` | **Integer** | ID of the Post.<br/>Refer to the [Advert Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/advert-management/advert-management-webservice.md).
 `portal_id` | **Integer** | ID of the Portal to which the Post was sent.<br/>Refer to the [Portal Management Webservice](https://github.com/oneworldmarket/idibu-api/tree/master/webservices/portal-management).
 `date` | **Date and time**<br/><br/>Format: `YYYY-MM-DD HH:mm:ss` | The moment of the Post reaching the Portal.

+---

+## Webhook requests
+Every webhook, when triggered, will send an HTTP POST request to the URL endpoint defined for that specific subscription.

+The request's `content-type` header is always `application/x-www-form-urlencoded`, with all parameters (as defined in the section above) passed as form values.

+Additionally, the `authorization` header is provided if the optional `secret` parameter has been defined for the webhook subscription (please check the [Query format](#query-format) for more details).